History of viticulture, the ancient Greeks and Romans

 Who were the Phoenicians?

 Consequently, they were not militarily powerful people and often faced foreign conquest of their cities by the Pharaohs of Egypt or the Hittites.
 They ruled the region around modern-day Turkey.
 However, despite these difficulties, the Phoenicians developed a highly sophisticated culture in their coastal cities of the Levant, creating one of the most sophisticated alphabets the world had seen.
-They built up an important trading empire around the Eastern Mediterranean, which focused on crucial goods such as cedarwood, linen, and other textiles and wine.
+They built an important trading empire around the Eastern Mediterranean, focusing on crucial goods such as cedarwood, linen, and other textiles and wine.

 The Phoenicians were avid growers of both vines and olives along the Levantine coastal region they dominated in the Eastern Mediterranean, notably in the Beqáa or Bekaa Valley.
 An archaeological excavation in the Levant in 2020 uncovered extensive details of a Phoenician wine factory dating to around 600 BC.

-The Phoenician Wine Trade
+The Phoenician wine trade

 In addition, much of the Phoenicians’ trading success was built around what we might call ‘wine diplomacy.’
 When their merchants entered an area, they would import several specific goods like wine, cedarwood, and linen, which were in high demand, and they would then establish the right to settle their communities of settlers and traders in a region.
 Thus, the wine trade was critical to the success of the Phoenicians.